bou-samra/Fun-Columns-SDL/README.md

 * 20/07/2024 - Making progress, albeit slowly when I can find time between work and personal life.
 * 12/08/2024 - Code refactoring and tidyup.
 * 18/08/2024 - Code starting to come together and take shape.
 Overall structure begining to settle.
 Ironing out bugs.
 * 30/08/2024 - It's been four months already.
 More incremental progress.
-Hopefully not much longer now.

 ## Compilation
 * Make sure to install the following development libraries